- About MCS

 At the Elementary Level: Elementary children have a number of responsibilities within our school community, such as taking attendance slips to the office and doing recycling.
 Montessori students, especially older elementary students, also arrange their own “going out” experiences.
 For example, a student studying frogs might arrange to visit a local expert or exhibition.
 Elementary students go on several field trips during the year including off-site music, art, and science-based trips relevant to their curriculum.

-All Upper Elementary students go to one of two coastal education programs for three days in the Fall.
-Third through Fifth grade students also attend “Earthshine” for a three days outdoor education program in the spring while our Sixth and Seventh grade students enjoy a three-day spring rafting trip at High Mountain Expeditions.
+All Upper Elementary students go to an educational program for two to three days in the fall.
+Third through fifth year students also attend “Earthshine” for a three days outdoor education program in the spring while our sixth and seventh year students enjoy a three-day spring mountain trip.
 At the end of the final Elementary year, students are invited to travel on a three-day trip in connection with their year long research projects.
 They are required to raise some of the money used for this trip through campus fundraisers, selling of art project, handicrafts, etc.

 At the Middle School Level: Middle school students are old enough to plan and undertake more sophisticated going out experiences in connection with their studies.
 Off-campus field trips are also planned to enrich the curriculum, especially in the Science and Humanities areas.

-The Middle school students and their teachers also plan an 8-10 day Odyssey Trip at the end of the first week of school, in late August.
+The Middle school students and their teachers plan a week long Odyssey Trip at the start of school in August.
 The annual Odyssey trip provides hands-on experiences related to the Humanities curriculum for that year.
 The entire group of students and teachers plans, shops, and cooks their meals and works together to pitch camp almost every night.